Night-Traders-Dev/Stock_Market_Engine/README.md

-# Quantum Stock Exchange (QSE) Documentation
+# QuantumChain Suite Documentation

 ## Overview

-Quantum Stock Exchange (QSE) is a revolutionary stock market game hosted on Discord, offering a dynamic and immersive trading experience.
-Built on the QuantumRaft (QRaft) consensus mechanism, it introduces QuantumScript (QScript), a smart contract language, providing users with unparalleled control and customization in their trading strategies.
+The QuantumChain Suite integrates various components to create a comprehensive and secure environment for the Quantum Stock Exchange (QSE).
+The suite includes QuantumRaft (QRaft) for consensus, QuantumScript (QScript) as a smart contract language, and Quantum Ledger Node Protocol (QLNP) to enhance decentralization.

-### Key Features
+### Key Components

-- **Dynamic Stock Market Gameplay:** Engage in real-time trading, buying and selling stocks in a vibrant market environment.
-- **QuantumRaft Consensus:** Enjoy a secure and reliable trading platform powered by the QuantumRaft consensus mechanism.
+1. **Quantum Stock Exchange (QSE):** A dynamic stock market game on Discord.
+2. **QuantumRaft (QRaft):** A hybrid consensus mechanism ensuring secure and efficient transactions.
-- **QuantumScript (QScript):** Unleash the potential of smart contracts with our proprietary scripting language designed for automated trading.
+3. **QuantumScript (QScript):** A smart contract language for automation and utility stock creation.
+4. **Quantum Ledger Node Protocol (QLNP):** Enhances decentralization by enabling users as validators.

 ## QuantumRaft (QRaft)

 ### Consensus Mechanism

-QRaft, a hybrid distributed network, treats each user as a node, the bot as the client, and the database as the centralized entity.
+QRaft treats each user as a node, the bot as the client, and the database as the centralized entity.
 This approach ensures secure and efficient transaction processing.

 ### ACID Principles

-To isolate transactions and maintain consistency, QRaft adheres to ACID principles.
-This prevents multiple users from getting the same stock price simultaneously, enhancing realism in the stock market game.
+QRaft adheres to ACID principles, preventing multiple users from obtaining the same stock price simultaneously, enhancing realism in the stock market game.

 ## QuantumScript (QScript)

 ### Smart Contract Language

-QScript empowers users to automate trading strategies, create utility stocks, and contribute to the community-driven development of the platform.
+QScript enables users to automate trading strategies, create utility stocks, and contribute to the community-driven development of the platform.

 ### Syntax